Groom+Style is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Features that the review team feel are less important include an alarm that sounds when you’re brushing too hard (the alarm usually doesn’t go off until you’re using nearly-impossible force), an ultra-violet light sanitizer to clean the toothbrush between uses (UV effectiveness has never been proven), ergonomically-designed handles (you’re only using the brush for two minutes, how much difference can the handle make?) and extended run times (see our previous comment about two minutes).
 Some even connect to your phone via Bluetooth to give you a live report card on how well you’re brushing, believe it or not.

-Your House Garden will give you a rundown of each model’s extra features in our top 5 best electric toothbrush ratings but will focus more on the big question: how well does the toothbrush clean your teeth?
+Groom+Style will give you a rundown of each model’s extra features in our top 5 best electric toothbrush ratings but will focus more on the big question: how well does the toothbrush clean your teeth?

 Here we go.